 Access

 PO10 No example provided.

 Where required, access easements contain a driveway and provision for services appropriate to the use.
 The easement covers all works associated with the access in accordance with Planning scheme policy - Integrated design.

-PO11 E11.1
+P011 E11.1

 The layout of the development does not compromise:a. the development of the road network in the area; The development provides for the extension of the road network in the area in accordance with Council's road network planning.

 b. the function or safety of the road network; E11.2 c. the capacity of the road network.
-Note - The road hierarchy is mapped on Overlay map - Road hierarchy.
-The development does not compromise future road widening of frontage roads in accordance with the relevant standard and Council's road planning.
-E11.3 The development layout allows forward vehicular access to and from the site. - / / PO12 Safe access is provided for all vehicles required to access the site.
-E12.1 Site access and driveways are designed, located and constructed in accordance with: a. where for a Council-controlled road and associated with a Dwelling house: i.
-Planning scheme policy - Integrated design; b. where for a Council-controlled road and not associated with a Dwelling house: i.
-Planning scheme policy - Integrated design; b. where for a Council-controlled road and not associated with a Dwelling house: i.
-AS/NZS2890.1 Parking facilities Part 1: Off street car parking; ii.
+Note - The road hierarchy is mapped on Overlay map - The development does not compromise future road widening of frontage roads in accordance with the relevant standard and Council's road planning.
+Road hierarchy.
+E11.3 The development layout allows forward vehicular access to and from the site.
+PO12 E12.1 Safe access is provided for all vehicles required to access the site.
+Site access and driveways are designed, located and constructed in accordance with: a. where for a Council-controlled road and associated with a Dwelling house: i.
+Planning scheme policy - Integrated design; where for a Council-controlled road and not associated with a Dwelling house: AS/NZS2890.1 Parking facilities Part 1: Off street car parking; ii.
 AS 2890.2 - Parking facilities Part 2: Off-street commercial vehicle facilities; iii.
 Planning scheme policy - Integrated design; iv.
 Schedule 8 - Service vehicle requirements; c. where for a State-Controlled road, the Safe Intersection Sight Distance requirements in Austroads and the appropriate IPWEAQ standard drawings, or a copy of a Transport Infrastructure Act 1994, section 62 approval.
 E12.2 Internal driveways, car parks and access ways are designed and constructed with a sealed pavement and in accordance with: a.
 AS/NZS 2890.1 Parking Facilities Part 1: Off street car parking; b.
 AS 2890.2 Parking Facilities Part 2: Off street commercial vehicle facilities; c.
-Planning scheme policy - Integrated design; andd.
+Planning scheme policy - Integrated design; and d.
 Schedule 8 - Service vehicle requirements.

 Note - This includes queue lengths (refer to Schedule 8 - Service vehicle requirements), pavement widths and construction.
 E12.3 Access driveways, manoeuvring areas and loading facilities are sealed and provide for service vehicles listed in Schedule 8 - Service vehicle requirements for the relevant use.
 The on-site manoeuvring is to be in accordance with Schedule 8 - Service vehicle requirements.
 E12.4 Landscaping (including shade trees) is provided within car parks in accordance with Planning scheme policy - Integrated design.
-PO13 E13 Sealed and flood free road access during the minor storm event is available to the site from the nearest arterial or sub-arterial road.
-Roads or streets giving access to the development from the nearest arterial or sub-arterial road are flood free during the minor storm event and are sealed.
-Editor's note - Where associated with a State-controlled road, further requirements may apply, and approvals may be required from the Department of Transport and Main Roads.
+E13 Roads or streets giving access to the development from the nearest arterial or sub-arterial road are flood free during the minor storm event and are sealed.
 Note - The road network is mapped on Overlay map - Road hierarchy.
-PO14 E14.1 Roads which provide access to the site from an arterial or sub-arterial road remain trafficable during major storm events without flooding or impacting upon residential properties or other premises.
-Access roads to the development have sufficient longitudinal and cross drainage to remain safely trafficable during major storm (1% AEP) events.
+E14.1 Access roads to the development have sufficient longitudinal and cross drainage to remain safely trafficable during major storm (1% AEP) events.
 Note - The road network is mapped on Overlay map - Road hierarchy.
 Note - Refer to QUDM for requirements regarding trafficability.
 E14.2 Culverts and causeways do not increase inundation levels or increase velocities, for all events up to the defined flood event, to upstream or downstream properties.

 Street design and layout

-P015 No example provided.
+PO15 No example provided.

 Streets are designed and constructed in accordance with Planning scheme policy - Integrated design and Planning scheme policy - Operational works inspection, maintenance and bonding procedures.
 The street design and construction accommodates the following functions: